SpenceKonde/DxCore/Installation.md

 * You must be using a copy of the Arduino IDE that has never had an AVR board definition package installed on it (typically this means the .zip archive, extract, and create a portable folder inside before first run - unless you're developing mulitpl)
 * You must update the toolchain.
 Search the .json file above `"tools": [` Of the 4 hits, you're looking for the avr-gcc one.
-  * Scroll down to the most recent version (currently azduino6)
+  * Scroll down to the most recent version (currently azduino7b)
   * Download and decompress the version for your OS.
-If the most recent version has no listing for your OS, go to the next most recent (this happens when I release a bad package for certain OS's and have to release a fixed version for those OS's only).
   * You will find an 'avr' directory containing several subdirectories.
 This may or may not be enclosed in one or more directories depending on what program is used to decompress it..
     * The directory structure is *very* confusing, and behavior of archiving tools is very idiosyncratic with regards to .tar.bz2 files.
 There are a hell of a lot of nested "avr" directories, "lib" and "bin" directories that are talking about totally different things at different points in the tree.
   * Copy this into `arduino root folder)/hardware/tools` - if you did this right, you'll be told that thousands of files are different.
 Replace them all!